andrewbowen19/nbaGreatResignation/README.md

 ### The Great Resignation
 In the late summer/early fall of 2021, an interesting economic/sociological trend started to emerge.
 Americans were quitting their jobs, a lot.
 This phenomena was dubbed [The Great Resignation](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwjGvZL8v5T1AhUiVd8KHbN-BAUQFnoECAYQAQ&url=https%3A%2F%2Fhbr.org%2F2021%2F09%2Fwho-is-driving-the-great-resignation&usg=AOvVaw1jXqO6RmcDmzn1kiE5YOgg) by some economists, who apparently need to prefix everything with "Great" (and I thought physicists were bad namers).
 This was caused by a host of factors, including, but not limited to: poor pay/working conditions, burnout, pandemic-related concerns, and others.

 One aspect that has changed in terms of americans' relationship with work is their general attitude.
 [Over 50%](https://www.cnbc.com/2021/08/25/great-resignation-55-percent-are-looking-to-change-jobs-over-the-next-year-.html) of Americans are seeking more flexibility in a new job, with a similar percentage seeking a new job within the next year.
 For better or worse, "loyalty" to one's company is starting to seem [outdated in the modern workplace](https://www.bbc.com/worklife/article/20210721-why-worker-loyalty-is-at-a-breaking-point).
+More employees are adhering to what is being dubbed the [*Free Agent Mentality*](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwj3m_Xahab1AhVimuAKHRfFCFAQFnoECAMQAQ&url=https%3A%2F%2Fwww.zenbusiness.com%2Fblog%2Ffreeagent%2F&usg=AOvVaw3_yVCvyWUgmRP2Lz3Wc21a), with pages such as Reddit's [`r/antiwork`](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwiG1u3shab1AhWKct8KHbZcBwcQFnoECAYQAQ&url=https%3A%2F%2Fwww.reddit.com%2Fr%2Fantiwork%2F&usg=AOvVaw2Hr6uxr_JryDBquuxzLnZW) [growing by over 1 million followers](https://subredditstats.com/r/antiwork) over the past year.

 The main question of this project is: *To what extent did LeBron's [The] Decision impact the increase in player mobility we've seen over the past few years in the NBA, and the rising attitube toward's a "free-agent" mentality in the general populace?* In other words, **Did LeBron James cause the '*Great Resignation*'**